A Pictorial History Of Realized And 'In Progress' Term Premiums For U.S. Treasuries 1982-2017

 - Conversation with the author, 2015.

 - This is a different data series than was used by the papers reviewed by Li, Meldrum, and Rodriguez.
-The selection of the U.S. Department of the Treasury series was intentional, because of quality differences that we will discuss in a separate note.
+The selection of the U.S. Department of the Treasury series was intentional because of quality differences that we will discuss in a separate note.

 - The “use of proceeds” of cash thrown off from coupon payments was chosen for two important reasons.
 First, the typical academic assumption that cash generated is reinvested in the same security is an investment strategy that is difficult, if not impossible, to execute in the U.S. Treasury market due to lack of liquidity in “off the run” issues.
-Second, such an approach preserves the valuation of the Treasury bond when using the risk neutral discounting methodology of Heath, Jarrow and Morton [1992].
+Second, such an approach preserves the valuation of the Treasury bond when using the risk-neutral discounting methodology of Heath, Jarrow, and Morton [1992].

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.